Dark matter as the source of neutrino mass: theory overview and experimental prospects: Charged lepton flavor violation

 In Eq. (\ref{Brmutoegamma}), the matrix $K$ is the $3\times 9$ rectangular mixing matrix describing the CC weak interaction and includes the exchange of the three light active neutrinos with $k=1,2,3$ as well as the six mediators, with $k=4,5,..9$.
 As mentioned earlier the latter form three quasi-Dirac heavy-neutrino pairs.
 The full lepton mixing matrix $K$ is given by

 where $K_{L}$ and $K_{H}$ are $3\times 3$ and $3\times 6$ matrices, respectively.
 These submatrices take the form:

-In Fig.~\ref{fig:figmueg}, we present the results for $\text{Br}( \mu \to e \gamma)$ versus Tr$[Y^{(\Phi)} {Y^{(\Phi)}}^\dag]$ (left) and Tr$[Y^{(\eta)} {Y^{(\eta)}}^\dag]$ (right).
+In Fig.~\ref{fig:figmueg}, we present the results for $\text{Br}( \mu \to e \gamma)$ versus Tr$[Y^{(\eta)} {Y^{(\eta)}}^\dag]$.
 In order to optimize our parameter scan to generate these figures, ensuring that only viable solutions consistent with neutrino oscillation data are included, it is convenient to use the analytical approximation in Eq.~(\ref{mdeqn}).
 However, in presenting the numerical results we use the exact expressions for the diagonalization matrices.\\

 In generating Fig.~\ref{fig:figmueg}, the neutrino oscillation parameters are varied in their $3\sigma $ ranges~\cite{deSalas:2020pgw,10.5281/zenodo.4726908}, the parameters $a$, $b$ and $c$ are varied in the range $ [-20,20]$ and the couplings $Y_{ij}^{(\eta)}$ are varied up to $4\pi$.
 For simplicity we took the heavy neutrino mediators as degenerate, varying their masses in the range $[200,5000]$ GeV.
 Concerning the dark sector parameters, $Y_{ij}^{(\xi)}$ is taken as $y \delta_{ij}$ with $y$ varied up to $4\pi$, while the dark mediator masses are varied in the range $[200,5000]$ GeV, and the scalar mixing angle $\theta _{D}$ is fixed to be 0.01 implying $\theta _{D_A} = -0.01$.
 The scan region is summarized in Table \ref{tab:scan}.
 The cyan and blue points in Fig.~\ref{fig:figmueg} show the CC and the dark-sector contributions to $\text{Br}( \mu \to e \gamma)$, respectively.
 The horizontal pink-shaded region corresponds to the bound obtained by the MEG experiment in~\cite{MEG:2016leq}, whereas the black line corresponds to the projected future sensitivity of $6 \times 10^{-14}$ for MEG-II~\cite{Baldini:2013ke,Meucci:2022qbh}.
-One sees that, even if the CC contribution is low (small $Y^{(\Phi)}$), for large values of $Y^{(\eta)}$ the dark contribution can fall within the expected MEG-II sensitivity.
+For strongly perturbative $|Y^{(\eta)}|$ values, we find that the dark-sector contribution consistently lies below the current experimental limit, in contrast to the CC contribution that can exceed it.